curious-attempt-bunny/4clojure-offline/README.md

 Contributions are welcome.
 Open a pull request!

+Not sure what to contribute?
+Pick an [open issue](https://github.com/curious-attempt-bunny/4clojure-aid/issues)!

 # Contributors

 * All the authors of problems for [4clojure](https://github.com/4clojure/4clojure#contributors) - see the [commit history for data_set.clj](https://github.com/4clojure/4clojure/commits/develop/src/foreclojure/data_set.clj).